Censorship of the Bible: France

 After the end of the Albigensian Crusade, the provincial Council of Toulouse (1229) tightened the provisions against the heretics in this ecclesiastical province.
-The Inquisition procedure was adopted, and the University of Toulouse was founded, to which the Catholic Institute of Toulouse is also called.
-At the synod a general Scripture book ban was pronounced for lay people of this ecclesiastical province, only Psalterium and Brevier in Latin were allowed.
+The Inquisition procedure was adopted, and the University of Toulouse was founded, also called the Catholic Institute of Toulouse.
+At the synod, a general Scripture book ban was pronounced for lay people of this ecclesiastical province; only Psalterium and Brevier in Latin were allowed.

-We prohibit also that the laity should be permitted to have the books of the Old and New Testaments; unless anyone from the motives of devotion should wish to have the Psalter or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid their having any translation of these books."
+"We prohibit also that the laity should be permitted to have the books of the Old and New Testaments; unless anyone from the motives of devotion should wish to have the Psalter or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid their having any translation of these books."